pablo-abc/felte/README.md

 </form>
 ```

 With this approach you should see a similar behaviour to the previous way of using this.
-Note that the `name` attribute is optional here.
+Note that the `name` attribute is optional here, but the `initialValues` property for `createForm` is required.
 It is a bit more verbose, so it's recommended to use the previous way of handling forms.